RagnarB83/ash-documentation/docs/_build/html/_sources/module_dynamics.rst.txt

 Dynamics module
 =================================================

-Molecular dynamics in ASH is currently available via an interface to the dynamics routines of the ASE library.
+Molecular dynamics in ASH is currently available via 2 different approaches.

+- The more general approach make use of an interface to the dynamics routines of the ASE library.
+This allows molecular dynamics to be performed via any theory level in ASH: QM, MM or QM/MM theory.
 This requires the `ASE <https://wiki.fysik.dtu.dk/ase/>`_  library to be installed (simple Python pip installation).
 In the future, ASH will feature it's own native dynamics.

-.. note:: For pure classical forcefield-based MD it is recommended to instead run the dynamics via OpenMM (faster).
-This requires the system to have been set up using OpenMMTheory and utilizes the OpenMM library for energy, forces and dynamics.
-See :doc:`OpenMM-interface`
+- The more specialized approach uses an interface to the MM dynamics routines of OpenMM library.
+This is only available for theory levels: OpenMMTheory (i.e. pure classical simulations) and QMMMTheory (with mm_theory=OpenMMTheoryobject).
+This approach makes the most sense when a considerable amount of time is spent on calculating the MM energy+gradient via OpenMM (faster than the Dynamics_ASE approach)

 ######################################################